syncfusion-content/blazor-docs/blazor/stock-chart/Legend.md

 ![Blazor stock chart with legend](images/blazor-stock-chart-legend-position.png)

-The [Custom](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.StockChart.LegendPosition.html#Syncfusion_Blazor_Charts_StockChart_LegendPosition_Custom) position helps to position the legend anywhere in the chart using x and y coordinates.
+The `Custom` position helps to position the legend anywhere in the Stockchart using x and y coordinates.

 ```cshtml
 @using Syncfusion.Blazor.Charts